OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • Where do I send my documents to sign up for service?

 • Any outstanding balances from previous BPU accounts must be paid in full prior to obtaining new service.
-Cash, personal check, cashier’s check, money order, debit card, or credit card are all acceptable forms of payment for old accounts.
+Cash, personal check, cashier’s check, money order, debit cards, or credit cards are all acceptable forms of payment for old accounts.

 • Are there residential fees I need to pay to have my service turned on?

 • Two charges are billed to new residential customers.
-The customer connection charge covers the cost of connecting new service and recording the starting meter read.
-A payment of $75 plus tax covers both electric and water or a single service.
+The Service Fee covers the cost of connecting new service and recording the starting meter read. $75 plus tax covers both electric and water or a single service.
 This charge is designed so that only customers who move pay this charge instead of billing those costs into the rates all customers pay.

-• In addition, a security deposit may be charged to residential customers who do not own the property.
-Deposit amounts are $80 for electricity, $20 for water, and $5 for water pollution.
-After 24 consecutive months, with no more than two late payments, deposits are credited to the customer’s account with interest.
+In addition, a security deposit may be charged to residential customers who do not own the property.
+Please click here to view our Fee Schedule for deposits.
+After 24 consecutive months, with no more than one late payment, deposits are credited to the customer's account with interest.

-• Deposit amounts may be raised in cases of bankruptcy, misrepresentation of facts, or service theft.
-Deposits can also be waived if a good payment history has been established with BPU or the past utilities provider.
-New BPU customers can send their past payment history to BPU Customer Service at 540 Minnesota Avenue, Kansas City, Kansas 66101.
+Deposit amounts may be raised in cases of bankruptcy, misrepresentation of facts, or service theft.
+Deposits can also be waived if a good payment history has been established with BPU.

 • Are there any commercial fees to have service turned on?

 • Two charges are billed to new commercial customers.
-A customer connection charge covers the cost of service connection and recording starting reads, which amounts to $75 plus taxes for both electric and water or for a single service.
+A Service Fee covers the cost of service connection and recording starting reads, which amounts to $75 plus taxes for both electric and water or for a single service.
 This charge is designed so that only customers who move pay this charge instead of billing those costs into the rates all customers pay.

 • Do I need to pay the service fee and/or deposit charges when I sign up for service?

-• No. The service fee and/or deposit does not need to be paid immediately upon signing up for service.
+• No. The service fee and/or deposit don’t need to be paid immediately upon signing up for service.
 These charges are billed to you and will be added to your first bill.

 • Do I need to pay my account to current or any existing old accounts before obtaining service?